 - There are plenty of other users who are not affiliated with antivirus companies who already create viruses and other malware.

-- The code that makes up a virus is reviewed by dozens of security experts when a virus gets out in the wild.
+- The code that makes up a virus is reviewed by several security experts when a virus gets out in the wild.
 Analyzing that code could trace its origins back to the antivirus company.

 - An antivirus company could be held liable for creating viruses, which would not only make the company look bad but would also result in lawsuits.

-- Since 1988 when researchers began to think about and create antivirus solutions there has not been a company who has been found to be creating viruses.
+- Since 1988, when researchers began to think about and create antivirus solutions, there hasn't been a report of a security company creating viruses.

-No. Again an antivirus company does not want to be affiliated with someone who may have caused a person or company a loss of data or money.
+No. Again an antivirus company doesn't want to be affiliated with someone who may have caused a person or company a loss of data or money.
 Regardless of how skilled an individual may be at writing viruses.